MagedSaeed/dont-search-again/python.md

 python3.7 get-pip.py --force-reinstall # in case I installed python3.7 and put it in PATH pip install -U setuptools
 ```
+This example for an installed version of Python3.7.
+Please make sure that Python3.7 is in your PATH, i.e. it should return something when you type `python3.7 -V` in your terminal.

 ### related links:
 - https://stackoverflow.com/a/67886408/4412324